pavitranew/session-3/readme.md

 });
 ```

-The next part is to get the correct link to our database.
+We need to get the correct link to our database.

 For our first attempt we'll use a cloud service - [MongoLab](https://mlab.com).